Coordinate recognition: General theory, Groups, and other surprises: Introduction

 In the opposite direction, we also isolate classes of groups which do not recognize coordinates.
 The following is Theorem~\ref{T.eDNR}.

-\begin{thm} Any class of groups that contains some of the following does not recognize coordinates. \begin{enumerate}[label=(\alph*)] \item Any group that has a nontrivial direct summand. \item Any group that admits a non-trivial homomorphism into its center.
-More generally, if the class contains two groups such that there exists a non-trivial homomorphism from one into the center of the other then it does not recognize coordinates.
-In particular, any class of groups that contains both $\Sym_3$ and $\SL(2,5)$. \item The group $\GL(n,F)$ for $n\geq 2$ and any field $F$. \item The group $Q_{8} = \langle -1,i,j,k: (-1)^{2} = e, i^{2} = j^{2} = k^{2} =ijk = -1 \rangle$. \item The dihedral group $D_{2n}$ of the $2n$-gon for $n\geq 1$. \item Any nilpotent group. \item Any nontrivial graph product $\Gamma\cG$ such that the complement graph $\bar\Gamma$ is not connected (see \S\ref{S.GraphProducts}). \end{enumerate} \end{thm}
+\begin{thm} Any class of groups that contains any of the following does not recognize coordinates. \begin{enumerate}[label=(\alph*)] \item Any group that has a nontrivial direct summand. \item Any group that admits a nontrivial homomorphism into its center.
+More generally, if the class contains two groups such that there exists a nontrivial homomorphism from one into the center of the other, then it does not recognize coordinates.
+In particular, any class of groups that contains both $\Sym_3$ and $\SL(2,5)$ does not recognize coordinates. \item The group $\GL(n,F)$ for $n\geq 2$ and any field $F$. \item The group $Q_{8} = \langle -1,i,j,k: (-1)^{2} = e, i^{2} = j^{2} = k^{2} =ijk = -1 \rangle$. \item The dihedral group $D_{2n}$ of the $2n$-gon for $n\geq 1$. \item Any nilpotent group. \item Any nontrivial graph product $\Gamma\cG$ such that the complement graph $\bar\Gamma$ is not connected (see \S\ref{S.GraphProducts}). \end{enumerate} \end{thm}

 In the initial stages of this work we had hoped to isolate a clear-cut characterization of classes of groups that recognize coordinates.
-This revealed itself to be a difficult task, as the union of two classes which recognize coordinates, does not necessarily recognize coordinates: often, different groups recognize coordinates for different reasons.
+This revealed itself to be a difficult task, as the union of two classes which recognize coordinates does not necessarily recognize coordinates: often, different groups recognize coordinates for different reasons.
 For example, while each one of $\Sym_3$ and $\SL(2,5)$ recognizes coordinates by itself, no class containing both of these groups recognizes coordinates (this is a consequence of Theorem~\ref{T.example:DNR}~\ref{DNR.decomposable}).
 The following gives an even stronger obstruction to the existence of a clear-cut characterization of classes of groups that recognize coordinates (see Theorem~\ref{T.Limiting}).

 \begin{thm} There is a family $\fD$ of groups that does not recognize coordinates, but every finite subset of $\fD$ does. \end{thm}

 Classical model-theoretic considerations provide another important motivation for this work.
 Reduced products of $\mathcal{L}$-structures are themselves naturally equipped with an $\mathcal{L}$-structure, and the celebrated Feferman--Vaught theorem provides a natural expansion $\mathcal{L}^+$ where these products eliminate quantifiers.
 It is however not clear whether (or when) this expansion $\mathcal{L}^+$ is a definable expansion of the original language $\mathcal{L}$ in the reduced product.
 It is surprising that this natural question has remained unanswered.
 A key property turns out to be the definability of the support function.
 To our knowledge, this property was first identified by Medvedev and Van Abel in \cite{MvA18}, where they prove a general theorem about (non-reduced) products and apply it to products of finite fields.
 We take the occasion to expand on their work and extend their analysis to arbitrary reduced products.
 In turn, we prove the following theorem (see Theorem~\ref{C.QuestionDecomp.1}; since this is a consequence of folklore results, we prove it in the preliminary section).